Professor of the Practice

 - Email: [email protected]

 - Linkedin: @LinkedIn

 Joe McNabb is a full-time faculty member in the Graduate School of Education.
-Prior to joining the faculty, he completed an eleven-year term as president of Labouré College.
-This position followed a seventeen-year tenure as professor and dean of faculty.
-He served as a commissioner, a six-year term, on the New England Association of Schools and Colleges (NEASC)-Commission on Institutions of Higher Education.
-Before serving as commissioner, he chaired, or served as a site visitor, for many accreditation teams in New England, in the Middle States, and several in Europe.
-He has also served on numerous boards including teaching hospitals, community educational agencies, and several non-profit organizations.
+Prior to joining the faculty, he completed an 11-year term as president of Labouré College.
+This position followed a 17-year tenure as professor and dean of faculty.
+He served as a commissioner on the New England Commission of Higher Education (NECHE).
+He chaired, or served as site visitor, for many accreditation teams throughout the New England region and Europe.
+He has also served on numerous boards, including teaching hospitals, community educational agencies, and several non-profit organizations.